viexher/landing_page_be_game/README.md

-# landpage_vidgames
+# Landing Page - BeGame
-Landpage for a videogame website.
+Landing page for a videogame website.

+This is an exercise from The Odin Project's curriculum.

+## Disclaimer